joshbegley/nyt-latest/README.md

 `Joe Biden said solar and wind energy would provide an economic boost, while President Trump questioned their efficiency and called relying on them “a pipe dream.”`\
 https://nytimes.com/video/us/elections/100000007410735/biden-trump-energy-windmills-debate.html?searchResultPosition=4

-**In Calmer Debate, Biden and Trump Offer Sharply Divergent Visions for Nation**\
+**In Calmer Debate, Biden and Trump Offer Sharply Different Visions for Nation**\
-`In a more restrained appearance, President Trump told Joseph R. Biden Jr., “You didn’t get it done” in Washington.
+`In a more restrained appearance, President Trump depicted Joseph R. Biden Jr. as an ineffectual Washington insider.
 Mr. Biden accused the president of heartlessness for separating migrant families and inflaming racial tensions.`\
 https://nytimes.com/2020/10/22/us/politics/debate-presidential-recap.html?searchResultPosition=5

 **Biden Says Family Separations Have Made U.S. a ‘Laughingstock’**\